-- Place in a roast pan with the pork sitting on a rack in the pan.
-I placed the pork with the fat side up.
+- Place the pork in a roasting pan on the rack with the fat facing up.

-- Cook on 400 F for around an hour and 20 minutes.
-Size of pork and oven may vary this time.
-Cook until internal temp reaches 155.
+- Cook on 400 degrees F for an hour and 20 minutes.
+The size of the pork and oven may vary in cooking times.
+Cook until temp reaches 145 degrees F.

-- Once to 155 broil for 2-3 minutes to crisp up the fat some.
+- Once to 145 degrees F, broil for 2-3 minutes to crisp up the fat.

 To grind up the herbs use a coffee grinder or magic bullet blender with the shallow blade.
 It's also okay to leave the rosemary, thyme, and mustard not ground up.

 Nutrition Information:Yield: 12 Serving Size: 4 oz (raw weight)

 Amount Per Serving: Calories: 129.4Total Fat: 12gCarbohydrates: 0gFiber: 0gProtein: 21.4g